yuchen404/yuchen404.github.io/_pages/about.md

 ---

 # About
 Hi!
-I am a forth-year Ph.D. student in the School of Information Science and Technology ([SIST](https://sist.shanghaitech.edu.cn/)) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/).
+I am a fourth-year Ph.D. student in the School of Information Science and Technology ([SIST](https://sist.shanghaitech.edu.cn/)) at [ShanghaiTech University](https://www.shanghaitech.edu.cn/).

 My research interests lie in identifying and addressing problems in communication networks for distributed computation systems from a theoretical perspective, investigating notions of optimality and designing practical algorithms, in particular, designing reliable, efficient and secure communication schemes for the distributed computation system over edge networks.